 Management within each of Lazard's operating locations is principally responsible for managing the risks within its respective business on a day-to-day basis.
 The Board, working together with the Audit Committee, undertakes a comprehensive review of the Company's risk profile and risk management strategies at regular intervals.
-Members of the Company's finance team, led by the Chief Financial Officer and the Chief Risk Officer, review with the Audit Committee categories of risk the Company faces, including any risk concentrations, risk interrelationships and financial risk exposures, as well as the likelihood of occurrence, the potential impact of those risks and the steps management has taken to monitor, mitigate and control such exposures.
+Members of the Company's finance team, led by the Chief Financial Officer and the Chief Risk Officer, also review with the Audit Committee categories of risk the Company faces, including any risk concentrations, risk interrelationships and financial and cyber risk exposures, as well as the likelihood of occurrence, the potential impact of those risks and the steps management has taken to monitor, mitigate and control such exposures.
+The Company's Chief Information Officer and Chief Information Security Officer also frequently participate in these reviews.
 Updates on risks deemed material to the Company are reviewed at regular meetings of the Audit Committee and reported to the full Board.
 In addition, the Compensation Committee reviews compensation programs for consistency and alignment with Lazard's strategic goals, and in connection therewith reviews Lazard's compensation practices to assess the risk that they will have a material adverse effect on the Company.